gneu77/rx-signals/README.md

 * Signals- and SignalsBuilder Types as
   * Encapsulation/Abstraction-layer over low-level signal-composition
 * SignalsFactory as
-  * Abstraction-layer over the SignalsBuilder-Type for high-level composition and reusability (enabling DRY architecture)
+  * Abstraction-layer over the SignalsBuilder-type for high-level composition and reusability (enabling DRY architecture)
 * EffectSignalsFactory as
-  * SignalsFactory that covers all side-effect-scenarios generically, encapsulating and abstracting away all the pitfalls and possibilities to shoot yourself in the foot.
+  * SignalsFactory that covers side-effect-scenarios generically, encapsulating and abstracting away all the pitfalls and possibilities to shoot yourself in the foot.

 See [**_rx-signals_ design goals**](https://github.com/gneu77/rx-signals/blob/master/docs/rx-signals_start.md#design) for more.

 ## Getting started

-The impatient reader may skip the terminology part and head on to [Directions](#directions).

 ### Terminology <a name="terminology"></a>

 What does _rx-signals_ mean anyway?
 Well the _rx_ stands for reactive extensions, so it's the same _rx_ as in _RxJs_.
-The term _signals_ is lent from the world of functional reactive programming (FRP), though _rx-signals_ features reactive programming (RP).
+The term _signals_ is lent from the world of functional reactive programming (FRP), that knows two types of signals.
-You can [skip to the definition of _signals_ in RP](#rp-signals-definition), if you're not really interested in the actual difference between FRP and RP:

-In **FRP**, there are two kinds of signals:
-* Events:
-  * Signals of values that occur at discrete points in time
-  * So functions of time that **may or may not** yield a value
-  * An event can depend on several conditions (e.g. other signals)
-* Behaviors:
+The first type are _Events_ being a signal a values occurring at discrete points of time.
-  * Signals of dynamic values over continuous time
+The second type of _signals_ are _Behaviors_ that represent values that vary over time in response to _Events_.
-  * So functions of time that alwayas yield a value
-  * A behavior can depend on other behaviors and/or events

-The FRP-guys may pardon me for having over-simplified a bit.
-If you're interested in an exact definition, [here you can start](http://conal.net/papers/icfp97/) (though the above definition better resembles RT-FRP, so the original paper is really just a start).

-We're however not interested in the continuous world of FRP, but instead we're working with programs that change in discrete steps, which brings us to RP (in RP the signals are not functions of time, but only of ordered signals they depend on).
-This is really confusing, because actually in RP, we're making use of functional programming **a lot**!
-It's just that the term FRP is reserved for the thing where behaviors are real functions of continous time.
-Don't worry, if this is confusing or even if you still have no idea what I'm talking about.
-At least if you're already familiar with _RxJs_ (which is a RP-library), it's going to become much more clear next.

-The FRP-definitions of events and behaviors translate to the following definitions for **RP**:<a name="rp-signals-definition"></a>
+In RP (Reactive Programming), we can defined _Events_ and _Behaviors_ as follows:<a name="rp-signals-definition"></a>
 * Event-streams:
   * Value-streams that have no current value
   * Publish values (events) to subscribers at discrete points of time